top of page

 Did Dominick Reyes ever get a rematch with Jon Jones?

 No, and he likely never will.
 Jones vacated the light heavyweight title three months after UFC 247 and moved to heavyweight.
 By the time Jones returned to active competition in 2023, Reyes was deep in a four-fight losing streak.
-A rematch was discussed informally in 2020 and 2021 but never materialised.

 References